dblume/gittab/README.md

 ## Common Use Example

 Say you're on "index.html", and you need to know why a section looks the way it does.
-Run `:Blame` to see a list of the commits that _affect only that file_.
+Run `:Blame` to see a buffer of "git blame" open at the same line where you are so you don't lose any context.

-The Blame buffer opens at the same position you were at so you don't lose any context.
+Or run `:Log` to see a list of only the commits that _affect that file_.
+This is nice in a repo of thousands of commits, but only dozens are to this file.

 If you see a commit of interest, move the cursor over it, and type  `:Diff` to see what changes were made by that commit, or `:Show` to see the full commit